Band gap: In semiconductor physics

 Furthermore, lattice vibrations increase with temperature, which increases the effect of electron scattering.
 Additionally, the number of charge carriers within a semiconductor will increase, as more carriers have the energy required to cross the band-gap threshold and so conductivity of semiconductors also increases with increasing temperature.
+The external pressure also influences the electronic structure of semiconductors and, therefore, their optical band gaps.

 In a regular semiconductor crystal, the band gap is fixed owing to continuous energy states.
 In a quantum dot crystal, the band gap is size dependent and can be altered to produce a range of energies between the valence band and conduction band.
 It is also known as quantum confinement effect.

-Band gaps also depend on pressure.
 Band gaps can be either direct or indirect, depending on the electronic band structure of the material.

 It was mentioned earlier that the dimensions have different band structure and spectroscopy.
 For non-metallic solids, which are one dimensional, have optical properties that are dependent on the electronic transitions between valence and conduction bands.
 In addition, the spectroscopic transition probability is between the initial and final orbital and it depends on the integral. φi is the initial orbital, φf is the final orbital, ʃ φf*ûεφi is the integral, ε is the electric vector, and u is the dipole moment.

 Two-dimensional structures of solids behave because of the overlap of atomic orbitals.
 The simplest two-dimensional crystal contains identical atoms arranged on a square lattice.
 Energy splitting occurs at the Brillouin zone edge for one-dimensional situations because of a weak periodic potential, which produces a gap between bands.
 The behavior of the one-dimensional situations does not occur for two-dimensional cases because there are extra freedoms of motion.
 Furthermore, a bandgap can be produced with strong periodic potential for two-dimensional and three-dimensional cases.